Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_1/problemSet_1.md

 }
 ```

-Using the example above, write a function, **fooBarFizz()**, that uses a for loop to iterate from 1 to 20.
+Using the example above, write a function, **fooBarFuzz()**, that uses a for loop to iterate from 1 to 20.
 For each iteration, it prints the number and:

 1. if the number is divisible by 2, print "foo"
 2. if the number is divisible by 3, print "bar"
 3. if the number is divisible by both 2 and 3, print "fuzz"